Jr-Turing/timetable-management-system/README.md

 ## 📌 Project Overview

-The **Smart University Timetable Management System** automates the process of creating, managing, and monitoring university schedules.
+The **Timetable Management System** automates the process of creating, managing, and monitoring university schedules.
 It provides a centralized platform that eliminates manual scheduling errors, prevents timetable conflicts, and improves communication across all academic roles.

 | Role | Key Capability |
 |------|---------------|